-2.1 Arrival/departure reporting obligations
+2.1 Arrival/departure reporting

-Ships with length 50 metres or more, or a combination of ships with combined length 50 metres or more.
+2.1.1 Reporting obligations for ships with length 50 metres or a combination of ships with combined length 50 metres or more.

-Section 168 of the Transport Operations (Marine Safety) Regulation 2016 details the general reporting obligations for ships arriving, departing or otherwise moving within the Abbot Point Pilotage Area.
+Section 168 of the Transport Operations (Marine Safety) Regulation 2016 details the general reporting obligations for ships arriving, departing or otherwise moving within the Lucinda Pilotage Area.

-Appointed Shipping Agents must use the QSHIPS programme for notification of the impending arrival and subsequent movements of a vessel.
+Appointed Shipping Agents must use of the QSHIPS programme for notification of the impending arrival and subsequent movements of a vessel.

-Owners or masters who are not using an agent are required to complete an arrival/departure report and lodge it with Abbot Point VTS at least 48 hours before a vessel's arrival.
+Owners or masters who are not using an agent are required to complete an arrival/departure report and lodge it with Townsville VTS at least 48 hours before a vessel's arrival.
 For any other ship movement (removal or departure) the notification must be provided at least 24 hours before the expected movement.
 The report is the base document for the raising of conservancy and pilotage fees.

-Ships with length 35 metres or more but less than 50 metres, or a combination of ships with combined length 35 metres or more but less than 50 metres
+2.1.2 Reporting obligations for ships with length 35 metres or more but less than 50 metres or a combination of ships with combined length 35 metres or more but less than 50 metres

-Section 169 of the Transport Operations (Marine Safety) Regulation 2016 details the general reporting obligations for ships 35m arriving, departing or otherwise moving within the Abbot Point Pilotage Area.
+Section 169 of the Transport Operations (Marine Safety) Regulation 2016 details the general reporting obligations for ships 35m arriving, departing or otherwise moving within the Lucinda Pilotage Area.